Who Can Benefit From Allergy Vaccine Shots?

 Who should not receive immunotherapy?

 The procedure is generally not used in those under 5 years of age or patients with coronary heart disease.
 The patient should also not be wheezing at the commencement of therapy.
 Immunotherapy should also be avoided for those who are; pregnant, have chronic uncontrolled asthma, and food allergy.
-It has been shown that immunotherapy may modify the natural history of asthma and may even prevent asthma in allergen sensitized children.
+It has been shown that immunotherapy may modify the natural history of asthma and may even prevent asthma in allergen sensitized.